ChrisKronbergADVR/AndoverAutomation/README.md

 <p align="center" width="100%"><img src = "docImages\DetailedGUI1.jpg" height="700rem"></p>
 <p align="center">GUI Image 1</p>

 #### 1. This is where the Environment is selected.
-This is either one of the many QA environments or local development environment.
+This is either one of the many QA environments or a local development environment.
 #### 2. Select the web browser you would like to use.
-This can be either the google chrome or Edge browser
+This can be either the Google Chrome or Edge browser
 #### 3. Select the Add users and producers tab to add users and producers or to change the password of a current user.
 #### 4. Select the username that you would like to test with here
 #### 5. Delete the user that has been selected in 4
 #### 6. Select the producer to use in testing here
-#### 7. Delete the prducer that has been selected in 6
+#### 7. Delete the producer that has been selected in 6
 #### 8. Select the state to be used for the quote, application, or policy
 #### 9. Select the checkbox for the next
 #### 10. Add Address and Select Verify Address in GUI 2
 #### 11. Select the line of business to use here
-#### 12. Select the date from clicking the date select button or entering the date in the input box to the left of the button
+#### 12. Select the date by clicking the date select button or entering the date in the input box to the left of the button
 #### 13. Enter the Insured's first and last name here
-#### 14. Click on the dropdown box for selecting a quote, application or policy
+#### 14. Click on the dropdown box to select a quote, application, or policy
 #### 15. Click submit if everything has been entered and looks good.
 Otherwise, you can go back and change information or click cancel to exit the application.

 <br>